Yejia995/LinkTree/README.md

 - To change the color scheme, edit the CSS variables at the top of the HTML file.

 ## Credits
 This project is freely available for anyone to use and modify.
-You do **NOT** need to indicate the author's information
+You do **NOT** need to indicate the author's information.

 ## License
 This project is licensed under the MIT License.
 Feel free to modify and distribute the code as needed.